Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without

 Many coffee producers are now transitioning over the more organic growing practices.
 Unfortunately, it’s not an easy or simple transition to make because the soil and growing location have to be chemical and pesticide-free for three years before growing.

-There are many types of certification for organic coffee, each country sets their own requirement as to what warrants organic coffee.
-But, for this blog post, I’ll be sticking with the US quality standards that are overseen by the United States Department of Agriculture (USDA).
+There are many types of certification for organic coffee, each country sets its own requirement as to what warrants organic coffee.
+But, for this blog post, I’ll be sticking with the US quality standards that are overseen by the United States Department of Agriculture (USDA) (2).

-Simply put, if the coffee is grown has had contact with any type of non-organic fertilizers the USDA will not give the certified organic approval.
+Simply put, if the coffee is grown has had contact with any type of non-organic fertilizer the USDA will not give the certified organic approval.
 If coffee is organic, almost 99% of the time they will proudly display clear labeling to let you know the beans are organic.